 - There is no other agency, person, or group responsible for the grandchild’s medical needs.

 Zion HealthShare households with one or more tobacco users are required to contribute a higher monthly contribution to maintain membership.
 The monthly tobacco surcharge is $50 per household.

 A household member who has used any tobacco product one or more times a month within the past year is considered a tobacco user.
 Tobacco products include, but are not limited to, cigarettes, cigars, chewing tobacco, snuff, vape products, and pipe tobacco.
 Smoked cannabis products are considered tobacco for the purposes of the tobacco surcharge.

 This section explains how the shareable amount of a member’s medical expenses will be determined.

-When a member has a medical expense to be shared, the member must submit original, itemized bills for the medical expense within six months of treatment.
-Bills submitted more than six months after the service date of treatment will not be shareable.
+When a member has a medical expense to be shared, the member must submit a medical need request.
+Once their medical need request is open, the member must submit original, itemized bills for the medical expense within six months of treatment.
+Bills submitted more than six months after the service date of treatment may be considered ineligible for sharing.
 There is no lifetime limit on the number of conditions or the total dollar amount that may be shared.

 Initial Unshareable Amount (IUA)

 The initial unshareable amount, or IUA, is the amount that a member will pay per medical need before the Zion HealthShare community shares in medical expenses.
 The IUA is also known as the member’s responsibility.
 Zion HealthShare has three primary levels of personal responsibility: $1,000, $2,500, and $5,000.
 The lower your personal responsibility (or IUA), the higher your monthly contribution will be.